 Following a 25+ year career as a legal administrative assistant, Patti became certified as a Public Relations Specialist at Takoda Institute in 2013 and has taken her vocation into the nonprofit sector.
 She has been a grant writer and administrator with the nonprofit organization Isuroon, which supports women in the Somali community.
 She also worked as the Contract Communications Director for the African Development Center and the M2 Foundation.
-After volunteering for the nonprofit community radio station KFAI for over 28 years and hosting three radio programs, she now serves as KFAI's board president.
+Patti has volunteered at nonprofit community radio station, KFAI, for over 28 years and has recently ended a term as the station's board president.
 She is currently an artist-member at the collectively-run nonprofit Vine Arts Center in Minneapolis.
 She is also currently serving on the board of directors for Community Shares of Minnesota.